-- Your nurse will assess you frequently including your dressing, vital signs and symptoms. - Our goal is to decrease your pain.
-If you're having any pain, please let the nurse know and you can get pain medication. - You'll be in the recovery room for approximately two hours or until your room is ready.
+- Your nurse will assess you frequently including your dressing, vital signs and symptoms. - One of our goals is to decrease your pain.
+If you're having any pain, let the nurse know and you'll get pain medication. - You'll be in the recovery room for approximately two hours or until your room is ready.
 Once you're discharged from the recovery room, you'll be taken to your patient unit.
-Your family will be notified of the room number.
+Your family will be notified of the room number. - If discussed with your surgeon before surgery, you may be discharged home the same day as surgery.
+If this is planned, you'll be discharged once you meet your goals, which may include walking with physical therapy, pain control and drinking fluids.